ILIAS-eLearning/ILIAS/components/ILIAS/UI/docs/ilias-arrows.md

 **Link Icon:** The double arrow icon for links can be replaced with other symbols, such as bullet points, to reduce the variety of arrow icons and avoid confusion.

-Implementing these recommendations will achieve a more consistent, user-friendly, and easier-to-maintain user interface.
+We are focusing on establishing a uniform visual language within ILIAS.
+By implementing the above recommendations, we aim to create a cohesive overall appearance for the icons.
+The used icon combinations will provide a simple and minimalist look yet achieve clear recognition regarding their functionality.
+This uniformity will enhance the user experience by making the interface more intuitive, user-friendly and visually consistent while creating an easier-to-maintain user interface.

 ## Next Steps